jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 (1A) The State Services Commissioner must exercise functions requested by the Speaker in accordance with subsection (1) consistently with the role of the Parliamentary Service and its separation from the executive government.
 (2) For the purposes of this clause, section 6 of the State Sector Act 1988 applies, with all necessary modifications, as if— (a) the Service were a department; and
-  (b) the General Manager of the Service were the chief executive of that department.
+  (b) the Chief Executive of the Service were the chief executive of that department.

 **Assets of Parliamentary Corporation notionally owned by Parliamentary Service**